dotnet/designs/proposed/flexible-http.md

 This design doc describes a set of flexible, high-performance APIs for HTTP.

+In shorthand, this may be referred to as "LLHTTP".

 ## Target customers

 This API is intended for advanced users who need control or performance beyond what `HttpClient` offers, and to eventually replace the `SocketsHttpHandler` implementation.